As you might expect, we love all forms of technology here at Comms Express; you might even accuse us of being technology geeks.

 But even we think you can take technology too far.
 That’s certainly what crossed our mind when we read about the robot bartender unveiled at the Google I/O Conference in San Francisco recently.

 Makr Shakr has been serving up cocktails to conference delegates, using three robotic arms to shake, stir and slice according to what is required.
 The robot makes the specified drink via an app on which users decide what they want.

-This curious bit of kit is the work of some very clever people at the Senseable City Lab at Massachusetts Institute of Technology (MIT) but it’s a dumb idea, isn’t it?
+This curious bit of kit is the work of some very talented people at the Senseable City Lab at Massachusetts Institute of Technology (MIT), but it’s a dumb idea.

 I mean, who wants to go into a bar and order a drink from a robot via an app?
 That’s not the point of going to a bar at all!

 Carlo Ratti of Senseable City Lab says of Makr Shakr, “the system explores the new dynamics of social creation and consumption – design, make and enjoy – allowing users to design their own cocktail creations while digitally controlled machines transform these designs into reality.”

 It sounds like Carlo needs to have a G&T and loosen up!
 We like a gadget or a nifty bit of tech as much as the next geek, but we really can’t see this one catching on, no matter how much the Senseable researchers hope the project will create a “bottom-up bar culture.”

 The friendliness or grumpiness of the bartender, the jostling for position at the bar, the banter with who’s serving you… these are all essential ingredients when you go to the bar.
 We don’t want to be ordering drinks via a smartphone without even having to make contact with another human being.
 We already spend far too much time on our phone!